timdeschryver/timdeschryver.dev/blog/consuming-sql-functions-with-entity-framework/index.md

 WHERE SoundEx([c].[Name]) = SoundEx(N'Timothy') OR ((SoundEx([c].[Name]) IS NULL) AND (SoundEx(N'Timothy') IS NULL))
 ```

+In the query, you see that the `SoundEx` method is used in the `WHERE` clause.
-Or, to clean up the SQL statement, we can set the `IsNullable` property of the `DbFunction` attribute to `false`.
+To remove the `NULL` checks in the SQL statement, we can set the `IsNullable` property of the `DbFunction` attribute to `false`.

 ```cs{8}:MyDbContext.cs
 public class MyDbContext : DbContext